7 Household Items That Should Never Be Flushed Down the Toilet

 4. Produits for female hygiene

-Tampons and sanitary pads are often marketed as "flushable, " but flushing them can cause trouble later on when they are combined with other items to form a nasty obstruction.
+Tampons and sanitary pads are often advertised to be "flushable, " but flushing them will only lead to trouble later on when they are combined with other items to form a nasty blockage.

 6. Dental floss

-Dental floss is made to be sturdy so it won’t break apart when wet, which can lead to possible blockages in your pipes.
+Dental floss is made to be tough, which means it won’t split in water, causing possible blockages in your pipes.

 7. Paper towels